KAVIRAJec/AWS-Learnings/10-AWS-Monitoring-and-Management/README.md

         - Consistent hybrid experience
         - Integration with AWS services and APIs
         - Support for low-latency applications
-15. **AWS Inspector**: AWS Inspector is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.
-It automatically assesses applications for vulnerabilities or deviations from best practices and provides a detailed report with findings and recommendations.
-    - **Key Features**:
-        - Automated security assessments
-        - Integration with AWS services (e.g., EC2, Lambda)
-        - Detailed reports and remediation guidance
-        - Support for custom assessment rules
-16. **AWS Cognito**: Amazon Cognito is a service that provides authentication, authorization, and user management for web and mobile apps.
+15. **AWS Cognito**: Amazon Cognito is a service that provides authentication, authorization, and user management for web and mobile apps.
 It enables you to add user sign-up, sign-in, and access control to your applications quickly and easily.
     - **Key Features**:
         - Social identity provider integration (e.g., Facebook, Google)
         - User directory management